Which bucket is best?

 - Material cost – from purchasing;

-- Labour cost – estimate of time to replace the maintenance item x labour cost per hour;
+- Labour cost – estimate of time to replace the maintenance item x labour cost per hour; and

 - Consumable cost – from an estimate of consumables used to replace the maintenance item.